 Retail contact centers must update their tools and technology to manage changing customer needs.
 For example, customers now expect immediate, real-time service.
-So, you might consider investing in a chatbot function or Fonolo’s Visual IVR, to give customers around-the-clock access to service.
+So, you might consider investing in a chatbot function or Fonolo’s Web Call-Backs (formerly Visual IVR), to give customers around-the-clock access to service.

 Invest in training.